 Monterey OS is all about making your experience more smooth, more streamlined, and more integrated.
 It seems to aim for interconnectedness, functionality, and bring all the amazing features together into a perfect, almost unrealistically perfect flow.

 In Monterey, FaceTime app adds screen sharing capabilities, grid view, portrait mode (this one only on M1 Macs), spatial audio, and SharePlay feature for joint viewing of shows and movies, as well as music listening.
 Plus, you can now share a link to your FaceTime call outside the Apple ecosystem!
 You can’t do that in Big Sur.

 With the Live Text feature included in macOS Monterey, your Mac can now “see” text in photos.
 No need to retype things to look up an address or save a phone number.
-Live Text recognizes text in apps like Safari, Photos, Quick Look, and Screenshot (but only for M1 Macs, unfortunately), so you can copy it or use directly for your needs.
+Live Text recognizes text in apps like Safari, Photos, Quick Look, and Screenshot, so you can copy it or use directly for your needs.
 How do we know this is awesome?
 We are already using third-party app TextSniper to select text in non-textual format anywhere on the screen.

 Monterey’s Universal Control is almost sci-fi.
 In the coming macOS, you’ll be able to use a mouse, keyboard, and trackpad across devices.
 One such use — dragging and dropping an item between your desktops.
 It’s almost magic.
 In Big Sur, as you might know, Continuity and Handoff are the backbones of connecting your devices into an ecosystem, Universal Control takes the possibilities even further.